Juho Kuosmanen

-Juho Kuosmanen (born September 30, 1979) is a Finnish film director and screenwriter.
+Juho Kuosmanen (born September 30, 1979) is a Finnish filmmaker.
+Most known for his films The Happiest Day in the Life of Olli Mäki (2016) and Compartment No. 6 (2021).

-Education and Career
+Early life

 He graduated from Aalto University School of Arts, Design and Architecture in 2014.
 Kuosmanen's graduation film called The Painting Sellers was nominated for five Finnish film Academy Awards. (set design, screenplay, best actress, best director, best film).
-The Painting Sellers won the first prize in Cinéfondation in Cannes Film Festival in 2010.
+The Painting Sellers won the first prize in Cinéfondation in the 2010 Cannes Film Festival.

 Kuosmanen acted in Leea Klemola's arctic trilogy, performing in "Kokkola" and "New Karleby", both staged at Tampere Theatre in Tampere, Finland.

-Kuosmanen has also directed opera with conductors Sakari Oramo and Santtu-Matias Rouvali.
+He has also directed opera with conductors Sakari Oramo and Santtu-Matias Rouvali.

+Career

-His debut feature The Happiest Day in the Life of Olli Mäki was screened in the Un Certain Regard section at the 2016 Cannes Film Festival, where it won the top prize.
+His debut feature The Happiest Day in the Life of Olli Mäki (2016) had its world premiere at the Un Certain Regard section of the 69th Cannes Film Festival, where it won the section's top prize.
 The project had been developed through the TorinoFilmLab Script&Pitch programme in 2014.
 The movie also won the Grand Prix of the Saint-Jean-de-Luz International Film Festival.
+It was selected as the Finnish entry for the Best Foreign Language Film at the 89th Academy Awards, but it was not nominated.

-In 2021, his film Compartment No. 6 shared the Cannes Grand Prix (the festival's second prize) together with Asghar Farhadi's A Hero.
+His second feature film Compartment No. 6 (2021), had its world premiere at the main competition of the 74th Cannes Film Festival, where it won the Grand Prix (the festival's second prize) alongside Asghar Farhadi's A Hero.
+It was selected as the Finnish submission for the Best International Feature Film at the 94th Academy Awards, it was one of the 15 shortlisted films in the category but was not nominated.

-His upcoming project Yours, Margot won development prize at 2023 Series Mania Seriesmakers section.
+His upcoming series Yours, Margot won development prize at 2023 Series Mania Seriesmakers section.

+Since 2025, Kuosmanen is also a part-time cinema professor at Aalto University School of Arts, Design and Architecture.

+His third feature film A Real Dreamer (En Ægte Drømmer), and his Danish language debut was announced in June 2026.
+Starring Magnus Millang, Paprika Steen, Ellen Kihri, and Ragnhild Kaasgaard, shooting is scheduled to begin later this year, with an expected 2027 release date in Denmark.